Lipen/discrete-math-course/typst/hw4.typ

   ]
 ]

+#block(
+  inset: (left: 1em),
+  stroke: (left: 3pt + gray),
+  outset: (y: 3pt, left: -3pt),
+)[
   The cosmos, as Stanisław Lem's heroes have discovered, is full of logical puzzles.

   In this assignment, you encounter problems that arise from their adventures: logical contradictions that plague Captain Pirx, truth-telling paradoxes that confound Ijon Tichy, and formal reasoning challenges that challenge even the ingenious constructors Trurl and Klapaucius.
+]

 = Part I: Propositional Foundations